 Hold the pose for 5 to eight breaths.

-Warriors are all the time best to do in the morning.
+Warriors are the time best to do it in the morning.
 Warriors give us confidence and energy and assist us to connect with our inner strength.

 From Urdhva Hastasana, step your left foot back certainly one of your own leg’s size apart.
 Press the outer left foot into the mat as you lunge your right knee ahead.
 The left foot must be pointing at a seventy-five degrees angle.
 Keep the knee stays above the ankle.
 This is Warrior I.

 From Warrior-I Pose on the right side, open the arms, hips, and waist to the aspect as you gaze ahead over your right hand.
 Your back toes can open up a bit more than a seventy-five-degree angle, however, maintain the toes slightly ahead of the heel nonetheless.